EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * MSG_TYPE = 1
 * C_U - variable length connection identifier
-* ECDH-Curves_U - EC curves for ECDH which Party U supports, in order of decreasing preference.
-If a single algorithm is conveyed, it is placed in an int or text string, if multiple algorithms are conveyed, an array is used.
+* CIPHER_SUITEs_U - Cipher suites which Party U supports, in order of decreasing preference.
+If a single cipher suite is conveyed, it is placed in an int or text string, if multiple cipher suites are conveyed, an array is used.
-* ECDH-Curve_U - a single chosen algorithm from ECDH-Curves_U (zero-based index, i.e. 0 for the first or only, 1 for the second, etc.)
+* CIPHER_SUITE_U - a single chosen algorithm from CIPHER_SUITEs_U (zero-based index, i.e. 0 for the first or only, 1 for the second, etc.)
 * X_U - the x-coordinate of the ephemeral public key of Party U
-* HKDFs_U - supported ECDH-SS w/ HKDF algorithms, in order of decreasing preference
-* AEADs_U - supported AEAD algorithms, in order of decreasing preference
-* SIGs_V - signature algorithms, with which Party U supports verification, in order of decreasing preference.
-* SIGs_U - signature algorithms, with which Party U supports signing, in order of decreasing preference.
 * UAD_1 - bstr containing unprotected opaque application data

 ### Party U Processing of Message 1